 “I have always believed that no one is perfect, so I accept that I have failed in some instances.
-My goal is to devise ways in which I could prevent a similar occurrence in the days to come.”
+My goal is to devise ways to prevent a similar occurrence in the days to come.”

 “I listen to my fellow colleagues at my company for what they have to say about my work performance and advice on how to better myself.
-In addition to that, I attend training seminars, workshops and watch online tutorials to improve my job skills.”
+In addition to that, I attend training seminars and workshops and watch online tutorials to improve my job skills.”

 Give an example of a situation where you failed and solved it successfully

-The hiring team will most likely suggest you narrate to them an instance of a failure that you resolved eventually.
+The hiring team will most likely suggest you narrate to them an instance of a failure that you resolve eventually.
 You can come up with something like this:

-- ‘In 2016 while I was working at the Lazarus restaurant as a manager, I went through a one year phase in which earnings were not increasing.
-This was appalling as revenue had been growing consistently over the years.
-After doing my research, I realized that a couple of my business rivals had a competitive advantage over me.
-They were acquiring a chunk of my customers through social media strategy, online promotions, and advertisements.
-I came to the conclusion that I needed to incorporate online marketing into the business.
+- ‘In 2016, while working at the Lazarus restaurant as a manager, I went through a one-year phase in which earnings were not increasing.
+This was appalling, as revenue had been growing consistently over the years.
+After doing my research, I realized that some of my business rivals had a competitive advantage over me.
+They acquired a chunk of my customers through social media strategy, online promotions, and advertisements.
+I concluded that I needed to incorporate online marketing into the business.
 I, therefore, started to attend annual conferences and several seminars to learn more about digital marketing.
-In addition to that, I employed an intern that is well versed with technology, to help in developing a new marketing plan.
-We created our website, started a Facebook campaign and instituted a loyalty pact.
+In addition to that, I employed an intern that is well-versed in technology to help in developing a new marketing plan.
+We created our website, started a Facebook campaign, and instituted a loyalty pact.
 After making these changes, our earnings appreciated by twenty percent in the next quarter.’

-- ‘At the start of my job, I had a tendency of not providing enough information to my clients.
+- ‘At the start of my job, I tended not to provide enough information to my clients.
 Eventually, this led to a depreciation in the earnings of the company.
 The moment I became aware of my mistake, I instantly owned it.
-I contacted the client, relayed the lacking information and why I did not feel the need to make this information known to him.
-It took quite some time to convince the client, but he finally understood and accepted to work with us.
+I contacted the client and relayed the lacking information and why I did not feel the need to make this information known to him.
+It took quite some time to convince the client, but he finally understood and agreed to work with us.
 I realized that communication is very important.
 It helps to establish a trustworthy relationship with clients.’

 - ‘I was conducting a project for an important client in my previous place of work.
-At the time, I was overconfident which led me to assure him that it would be complete within a fortnight.
+At the time, I was overconfident, which led me to assure him that it would be complete within a fortnight.
 I thought it could be done.
 However, the project took three weeks to be completed.
 This infuriated the client.
-When I thought about it, I came to the realization that I should have been more realistic in my estimation.
-I also learned that a client will not be mad if you are honest with them.
+When I thought about it, I realized that I should have been more realistic in my estimation.
+I also learned that clients would not be mad if you were honest with them.
 They will, however, be disappointed if you do not keep your word.
-I, therefore, learned from this experience and improved my skills at managing what clients expect during projects that I conduct for them.
-For instance, the next project I did for another client, I promised it would be complete within five weeks but finished it in three.
+I, therefore, learned from this experience and improved my skills in managing what clients expect during projects that I conduct for them.
+For instance, for the next project I did for another client, I promised it would be complete within five weeks but finished it in three.
 He was very impressed.’

 - ‘At my previous job, our chief executive officer put me in charge of interviewing and employing fresh graduates for our company.
-I decided to employ someone who seemed to be fit for the position but also portrayed some questionable traits.
+I decided to employ someone who seemed fit for the position but also portrayed some questionable traits.
 It was a bad idea.
 He was very lazy and had a bad attitude.
 He ended up disappointing the team and had to be sacked.
-I realized that I needed to be keen, and consult my teammates if I am in doubt about something.
-I learned that a decision to employ someone is critical.
+I realized I needed to be keen and consult my teammates if I doubted something.
+I learned that the decision to employ someone is critical.
 This enabled me to become much better at managing.
-I have employed ten more individuals without any repeat of the same misstep and the experience has been great.
+I have employed ten more individuals without repeating the same misstep, and the experience has been great.
 It was a great learning experience at the start of my career.’

 What not to say to the interviewer

 Avoid mentioning any failures that may make you appear like you are unqualified for the job.
-Do not mention failures that will show your inability to carry out the job.
+Do not mention failures that will show your inability to do the job.
 You do not want to show the employer that you will fail on the job.

 Below you can find a list of common job interview topics.
 Each link will direct you to an article regarding the specific topics that discuss commonly asked interview questions.
 Furthermore, each article discusses why the interviewer asks these questions and how you answer them!